Skip to content

 Do darker skins produce less vitamin D?

-Skins rich in melanin may require longer exposure to produce the same amount of vitamin D. This does not mean that they do not synthesize vitamin D, but that the relationship between sun and vitamin D follows a different kinetic.
+Skins rich in melanin may require longer exposure to produce the same amount of vitamin D. This does not mean they do not synthesize vitamin D, but that the relationship between sun and vitamin D follows a different kinetic.

 Not necessarily.
-It depends on the level of sun exposure, lifestyle, dietary habits, and individual profile.
+This depends on the level of sun exposure, lifestyle, dietary habits, and individual profile.
 For some people, increased vigilance during periods of low sunlight or in the presence of risk factors may be useful.

 Does sunscreen prevent vitamin D production?